mvdwetering/service.saasbops/README.md

 The addon will try to apply that setting for following episodes.

-The downside of this method is that it _does_ require consistent naming of audio/subtitle tracks, but that seems to be quite common judging from my collection.
+The downside of this method is that it _does_ require consistent naming of audio/subtitle tracks, but consistency between episodes seems to be quite common judging from my collection.

-## Background

-I like to watch movies/series with the orignal audio and Dutch (preferred) or English subtitles.

-It is hard to make an autoselection for this case as a lot of sources don't have a proper language set for the video track so you can not select origninal audio based on that.
-Some releases are dubs and even though they include the original audio the dubbed track is set as default.

-Subtitles should be easier except that Kodi does not allow to select multiple preferred subtitle languages.

-Hence the need for a different selection method.